francocerino/BlockchainTracer/README.md

 ## Multipurpose

- - Upload hashes of big data files.
  - Improve reproducibility of Machine Learning models.
 There is a 'reproducibility crysis'.
+(THIS IS THE MAIN IDEA)
+ - Upload hashes of big data files.
  - Trace NGO donations.
  - Improve supply chain traceability.
  - Save important data of scientific studies.